 Driving up to the white house on the hill, one can only wonder what history this house holds.
-Did it just watch the 1858 Oberlin-Wellington Rescue take place or was it an active participant?
-Did it offer refuge to escaping slaves on their journey to freedom?
+Did it just watch the 1858 Oberlin-Wellington Rescue take place?
+Or maybe it was an active participant?
+Did it offer refuge to escaping slaves on their journey to freedom on the Underground Railroad?
 The dry cistern and the hidden opening in the cellar suggest it may have.
 Only the house knows for sure!

 Hallauer House was built by Nathan Smith in 1830 in the Greek Revival style but it was the Samuel Wightman family who lived here during the Civil War era and whom we believe, offered the house as a stop on the Underground Railroad.
 The dry cistern, the hidden dirt floor in the basement, and the pine board floor plug over that dirt floor are all evidence that the house may indeed have played a role in American history.

-So if you’re looking for a unique and interesting place to spend a few days or a week, then we invite you to come on down and visit our town but right now take our web site tour and learn about all we have to offer.
+Are you looking for a unique and interesting place to spend a few days or a week?
+Then by all means we invite you to come on down and visit our town, Oberlin, Ohio.
+In any event take our web site tour and learn about all that we have to offer.

-To see more of the house, please see our house tour page.
+To see more of the house and amenities, please see our house tour page.